tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "There's a window in the attic.
 Leads to some lattice.
 When we're hiding, take your kids and go."
 I whispered as quickly as I could manage.

 "Yeah, no shit I will."
-Time whispered back, "You know I didn't do it, right?"
+Tim whispered back, "You know I didn't do it, right?"

 "I don't care."
 I growled, "If you did it, good.
 Fuck that clown.
 Fuck all clowns.
 Right about now, I wish I had done it."